 Pursuant to our Articles of Association, the general meeting of shareholders is chaired by the chairman of the Board.
 If the chairman of the Board is absent, the directors present at the meeting shall appoint one of them to be chairman of the general meeting of shareholders.
 If none of the directors is present at the general meeting of shareholders, the general meeting of shareholders shall appoint its own chairman.
 Directors may attend a general meeting of shareholders and shall, in that capacity, have an advisory vote at these meetings.
 The chairman of the meeting may decide at his discretion to admit other persons to the meeting.
 The chairman of the meeting shall appoint another person present at the shareholders' meeting to act as secretary and to minute the proceedings at the meeting.
-Each director may instruct a civil law notary to draw up a notarial report of the general meeting is authorized to eject any person from the general meeting of shareholders if the chairman considers that person to disrupt the orderly proceedings.
+Each director may instruct a civil law notary to draw up a notarial report of the proceedings at the Company's expense, in which case no minutes need to be taken.
+The chairman of the general meeting is authorized to eject any person from the general meeting of shareholders if the chairman considers that person to disrupt the orderly proceedings.
 The general meeting of shareholders shall be conducted in the English language.

-8.8 AMENDMENT OF ARTICLES OF ASSOCIATION
+8.8 AMENDMENTS OF ARTICLES OF ASSOCIATION